sweet-af/Olive-Editor-Artwo-Effects/README.md

 - **Color Switcher** : Simple and weird Color Correction and Calibration effect.

+_This is the first of many more to come._

 ---

 ### I can not manage contributions for now but you can clone this project.
 Please notice me if you're making other effects.